ArminKleinert/NeonLyra/README.md

 - 0.2.1
   - Removed `LazyObj` because it was not used anymore.
   - `cdr coded list`s (lists backed by arrays).
 (WIP)
+- 0.2.2
+  - Added typechecking for the ruby source with rbs.

 ## Next goals